Snehit2618/campus-events/Readme.md

 4. **Setup the PostgreSQL Database**

 - Create a database named `campus_events` in your PostgreSQL server.
-- Run the SQL schema scripts located in `/db/schema.sql` (or paste the table creation queries in pgAdmin Query Tool) to create all required tables.
+- Run the SQL commands in schema.sql to create the tables.
+- Run seed.sql to add sample data for testing.

 5. **Start the Server**